yetanalytics/dl4clj/README.md

 ## Usage

 Under construction.
 For now, have a look at the [examples](https://github.com/engagor/dl4clj/tree/master/src/dl4clj/examples) to get started.
-You can also look at the tests (not complete)
+You can also look at the tests (reflects changes from original authors work)
+- this section will be updated with the core usage and highlights of different name spaces

 ## Artifacts

-dl4clj artifacts are released to Clojars.
+dl4clj artifacts are released to Clojars. (original authors work)

 If using Maven add the following repository definition to your pom.xml: